NLP-Power/nlp-power.github.io/index.md

 # NLP Power

 The First Workshop on Efficient Benchmarking in NLP.
-The workshop programmewill be available [here](https://nlp-power.github.io/program.html).
+The workshop programme will be available [here](https://nlp-power.github.io/program.html).

 ## Important dates